ftabaro/singularity-coderefinery2020/README.md

 This repository contains the recipe for the container used in CodeRefinery Workshop 2020 by the NykterLab team.

 ## What's inside
 - The base container is Jupyter datascience-notebook Docker container.
-- Additions:
- - few Python packages have been added, among the others:
+- Few Python packages have been added, e.g.:
    - `sphinx`
    - `pytest`
    - `pycodestyle`
- - two Jupyter extensions:
+- Two Jupyter extensions:
    - JupyterLab Git
    - JupyterLab GitHub